Look at these reduced relative clauses using participles

 |6.||The woman .|

 Exercise 1b - match the sentence halves and complete the sentences below using a present (-ing) or past (-ed etc) participle.
-Don't worry about punctuation.
+Don't add any punctuation.

 |1.||A driver has been stopped by the police||a||He is going out with my sister|